-Great changes happen when a given system reaches breaking point.
-In our view, capitalism as a global system is past breaking point.
+Great changes happen when a given system reaches a breaking point.
+In our view, capitalism as a global system has reached such a point.
 We await something totally new, or a catastrophic global collapse.

-Cognizant of three things — the global financial crisis, the coming end of the age of oil, and the indignity and inequality inherent to the money system — we turned our eyes towards barter as an interim solution to survival on a planetary scale.
+Cognizant of three things — the global financial crisis, which is far from over, the coming end of the age of oil, and the indignity and inequality inherent to the money system — we turned our eyes towards barter as an interim solution to survival on a planetary scale.